Lyberta/Singularity/README.md

 The rest depends on your skills.
 Financial literacy is also important.
 [Poor person mindset is a trap](https://www.youtube.com/watch?v=eDa1U9qJKxo).
 Start managing assets like your time, money, clothes, etc more consciously.
 Build your own mini-system to be mindful of your own spending.

 We need all professions.
 People have [needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs) we need to help each other satisfy our needs.

+## The awakening process

+Well, it all starts with realizing that human brain is a biocomputer.
+Biological LLM.
+It has its own hardware and software.
+But the weights it starts with a very basic.
+Look at any newborn or a toddler and their behavior.
+But it slowly learns over time, adjusting the weights to become more in touch with reality.

+[But it is designed to minimize thinking](https://www.youtube.com/watch?v=VNGFep6rncY).
+So the vast majority of people become comfortable living in their own bubble of delusions and don't [seek the truth](https://www.youtube.com/watch?v=e-k7b8Zmh70).
+They become easily exploitable puppets by those who know more and speak to the delusions of puppets.

+So the first step is becoming a [truth seeker](https://www.youtube.com/watch?v=NxqTOm3TzsY).
+One must stop clinging to their own delusions and start gazing into the abyss because truth often hurts.
+Badly.
+But there is a concept of accepting the uncomfortable truth - [grieving](https://www.youtube.com/watch?v=c95sfyv-M8M).
+To properly awaken, one must develop a lifestyle of [radical acceptance](https://www.youtube.com/watch?v=V8oFemGi5EY).

+The best way to start reverse engineering your own brain and adjusting the weights accordingly is [journaling](https://www.youtube.com/watch?v=ol55psqaSrc) and writing [autobiography](https://www.youtube.com/watch?v=MfCb0W6HAso).
+You can think of it as defragmenting your own memories.
+Your own cleaning program goes through all the thoughts, feelings and memories and cleans all the unprocessed stuff by adjusting the weights in your biological LLM.
+And at the end you have clean defragmented memory that can be accessed without any pain.